ros2/design/articles/intraprocess_communication.md

 1. User calls `Publisher::publish(std::unique_ptr<MessageT> msg)`.
 2. `Publisher::publish(std::unique_ptr<MessageT> msg)` calls `IntraProcessManager::do_intra_process_publish(uint64_t pub_id, std::unique_ptr<MessageT> msg)`.
 3. `IntraProcessManager::do_intra_process_publish(...)` uses the `uint64_t pub_id` to call `IntraProcessManager::get_subscription_ids_for_pub(uint64_t pub_id)`.
-This returns the ids correspondin to `Subscription`s that have a QoS compatible for receiving the message.
+This returns the ids corresponding to `Subscription`s that have a QoS compatible for receiving the message.
 These ids are divided into two sublists, according to the data-type that is stored in the buffer of each `Susbscription`: requesting ownership (`unique_ptr<MessageT>`) or accepting shared (`shared_ptr<MessageT>`, but also `MessageT` since it will copy data in any case).
 4. The message is "added" to the ring buffer of all the items in the lists.
 The `rcl_guard_condition_t` member of `SubscriptionIntraProcessWaitable` of each `Subscription` is triggered (this wakes up `rclcpp::spin`).